mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.8/index.md

 - DC/OS Admin Router now allows large packages of files, up to 32GB, to be uploaded to the Package Registry.
 (D2iQ-61233, COPS-5615)

-- DC/OS no longer increases the rate limit for journald logging.
-Scale testing demonstrated that raising the limit can overload journald, causing stress for other components.
+- DC/OS no longer increases the rate limit for `journald` logging.
+Scale testing demonstrated that raising the limit can overload `journald`, causing stress for other components.
 The default of 10000 messages per 30 seconds appears to distinguish well between busy components and excessively verbose components.
 (D2IQ-53763)

 - Fixed an issue where in some rare circumstances, after upgrading a cluster from DC/OS 1.11 to DC/OS 1.13 users were no longer able to launch tasks that use the UCR containerizer.
 (D2IQ-64507, COPS-5868)